Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Introduction

 \section{Introduction}

-The most revolutionary theory to describe gravitational interaction and the concept of spacetime is General Relativity (GR), proposed by Albert Einstein in the early twentieth century.
-This theory had lots of successes in predicting and explaining astrophysical phenomena.
+The most revolutionary theory to describe gravitational interaction is the General Theory of Relativity (GR), proposed by Albert Einstein in the early twentieth century.
+This theory has lots of successes in predicting and explaining astrophysical phenomena.
 Besides all the achievements of GR, it is not the ultimate gravitational theory.
-The problem of spacetime singularities, such as Big Bang and black hole ones, and also, lack of the prediction of the late-time accelerated expansion of the Universe \cite{Perlmutter1999,Riess1998,Garnavich1998} are two well-known failures of GR.
-Additionally, GR theory can not reproduce rotation curves of nearby galaxies \cite{Sofue2001,Sofue2017}, mass profiles of galaxy clusters \cite{Ettori2013,Voigt2006}, etc. There are two ways to modify GR: (1) modifying the mass-energy distribution of the theory on the right-hand side of Einstein equations; (2) reconstructing the geometry of the theory on the left-hand side of the Einstein equations.
-The first way is to consider two unknown mass-energy terms called dark matter and dark energy by postulating the cosmological constant term \cite{Olive2002,Alcaniz2004} or an extra stress-energy tensor associated with a scalar field \cite{Copeland2006,Magana2012,Arun2017} in the background of spacetime.
-In a second way, one can follow several methods to change the geometric structure of the theory, one of which is the theory of Scalar-Tensor-Vector Gravity (STVG), also known as MOdified Gravity (MOG) \cite{Moffat2006}, which modifies the right-hand side of Einstein equations, automatically.
+This theory needs the cosmological constant, $\Lambda$ \cite{Weinberg1989,Peebles2003} or dark energy to predict the late-time accelerated expansion of the Universe \cite{Riess1998,Garnavich1998,Perlmutter1999}.
+GR cannot reproduce the rotation curves of nearby galaxies \cite{Sofue2001,Sofue2016}, mass profiles of galaxy clusters \cite{Ettori2013,Voigt2006}, etc. Classically, there are two ways to modify GR -- the first one is the reformation of the mass-energy distribution of the theory on the right-hand side of Einstein equations, and the second one can be reconstruction of its geometry on the left-hand side of these equations, i.e., revising the law of gravity.
+Following the first way, one can consider two undetected mass-energy terms called dark matter \cite{Petraki2013} and dark energy \cite{Li2013}, which can result in the $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model \cite{Weinberg2008} by taking the cosmological constant, $\Lambda$ into account as the simplest candidate for dark energy.
+Following the second way, one can consider several methods for changing the geometric structure of the theory, one of which is the relativistic theory of Scalar-Tensor-Vector Gravity (STVG), also known as MOdified Gravity (MOG) \cite{Moffat2006} developed by Moffat in 2006, which modifies the right-hand side of Einstein equations, automatically.